Investigation into the closed meeting held by the City of Oshawa on December 17, 2015

 Ombudsman of Ontario, “The ABCs of Education and Training”: Investigation into City of Oshawa Development Services Committee Special Meeting of May 22, 2008 (March 2009) at para 29, online.

-Local Authority Services, Report to the Corporation of the County of Essex (September 2009) at 13, online.
+Local Authority Services, This link opens in a new tabReport to the Corporation of the County of Essex (September 2009) at 13, online.

 Local Authority Services, Report to the Corporation of the Township of Brock (September 2015) at 6.

-Local Authority Services, Report to the Council of the Township of Madawaska Valley (June 2013) at 15, online.
+Local Authority Services, This link opens in a new tabReport to the Council of the Township of Madawaska Valley (June 2013) at 15, online.

 Letter from Ombudsman of Ontario to Town of Moosonee (9 September 2014), online.